dscroft/writing_resources/_pages/proposal.md

 If your *thing* is supposed to be more user friendly, show it to a bunch of people and ask which one they prefer.
-This is qualitative data and starts to get tricker than just comparing quantiative data (e.g. times) but can be done without too much fuss.
+This is qualitative data and starts to get tricker than just comparing quantitative data (e.g. times) but can be done without too much fuss.

 If your *thing* is a set of recommendations, you could show them to subject experts and get their feedback.
 This is qualitative data and much tricker to analyse, I frankly don't recommend you do a project like this.
-A project like this definitely could be good, but I have yet to mark a good one (Computing and related subjects).
+A project like this definitely could be good, but I have yet to mark any outstanding ones (Computing and related subjects).

 - I am going to run my software - Well duh!
 But you're not actually saying anything.
-- I am going to test my software - How? just saying I'm gunna test it doesn't mean anything.
+- I am going to test my software - How?
+Just saying I'm gunna test it doesn't mean anything.
 - I am going to test my software to see if it is better - Better that what?
 Sliced bread?
 Being punched in the face?
-Star Wars episode I?
+Live action remakes of classic Disney movies?
 - I am going to test my software to see if it is better than the old software - Better doesn't mean anything on it's own, better how?
-- I am going to test my software to see if it more efficient than the old software - Efficent can mean many things, time, memory, storage space, user interactions, what?
+- I am going to test my software to see if it more efficient than the old software - Efficient can mean many things, time, memory, storage space, user interactions, what?
 - I am going to test my software to see if it is faster than the old software - Ok, a good clear target, but how exactly are you going to know if it is faster?
 - I am going to test my software to see if it is faster than the old software by running both pieces of software through multiple tests and timing how long each one takes to complete.
 Then I can compare the times and see which one is lower on average. - Excellent, I like this plan.